Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 Final Summary

 Your reputation can turn a small business into an industry leader.
 When it is high enough, the competitive advantage is on your side.
 Thanks to this, you have no difficulty in attracting new customers and retaining old ones.
-But you will quickly find out about a decline in reputation by the churn of the target audience, a drop in sales, and, accordingly, income.
+But you will quickly find out about a decline in reputation due to the churn of the target audience, a drop in sales, and, accordingly, income.

 Sender reputation is a complex score that is determined by many factors.
 If you act in compliance with GDPR rules and provide subscribers with worthy content, there’s pretty much nothing to worry about.